-But what happens if the child’s attachment figure is unavailable and unresponsive?
-The child will experience distress.
+What happens if the child’s attachment figure is unavailable and unresponsive?

-It doesn’t matter if you are 5 months old or 45 years.
-There are still two basic responses to an unavailable attachment figure.
+It doesn’t matter if you are 5 months or 45 years old–there are still two basic responses to an unavailable attachment figure:

 - Angela: Hey.
 Hey.
 [Looking at her partner, trying to get his attention]